kriskowal/gtor/presentation/README.md

 ![Streams in Perspective](perspective-stream.png)

-Having now explored synchronous and pluarl as well as asynchronous and singular, we can triangulate a coherent model for asynchronous and plural.
+Having now explored synchronous and plural as well as asynchronous and singular, we can triangulate a coherent model for asynchronous and plural.
 This is the realm of streams.